 Group therapy can find solutions for dealing with depression, anxiety, loss, and stress from addiction.
 The exchanges in group therapy aim to foster a sense of understanding and support.
 By hearing others’ stories connected to their addiction or connected to experiences that made it difficult to quit, individuals feel less alone.
 They know that they are not the only ones struggling.
 Group therapy can also increase empathy and patience, leading to better characteristics for the whole community.

 Looking Towards the Future

 Sober living houses provide mentorship and assistance in restarting one’s life.
 Homes may provide guidance in re-enrolling in school, establishing career interests, finding job prospects, or putting together a resume.
-Vocational training may be offered, along with employment placement services, job training and more.
+Your sober living home may offer vocational training, along with employment placement services, job training, and more.